|

 44. outlook

-a habitual or characteristic mental attitude that determines how you will interpret and respond to situations
+an attitude that determines how you respond to situations

 The Outlook wasn't brilliant for the Mudville nine that day: